scchess/Qualimap/doc/analysis.rst

 Genomic
 -------

 Genomic analysis reports information for the evaluation of the quality of the provided alignment data.
-This information eases decision-making for further analysis of the data.
-In short, the basic statistics of the alignment (number of reads, coverage, GC content, etc.) are summarized and a number of useful graphs are produced.
-In addition, the user can introduce an annotation file so the results are computed for the reads mapping inside (and optionally outside) of the corresponding genomic regions.
+In short, the basic statistics of the alignment (number of reads, coverage, GC-content, etc.) are summarized and a number of useful graphs are produced.
+In addition, it is possible to provide an annotation file so the results are computed for the reads mapping inside (and optionally outside) of the corresponding genomic regions.

 To start a new Genomic analysis just activate from the main menu :menuselection:`File --> New Analysis --> Genomics`.